80% of Companies believe they deliver a Superior Service, only 8% of Customers agree.

 Lean Solutions: How Companies and Customers Can Create Value and Wealth Togetherwas written several years ago expanding the principles of Lean to consumption.
 The authors, Womack and Jones detailed a Lean roadmap and ask companies to start providing the goods and services consumers actually want, when and where they wanted them and without burden to the consumer.
 This book serves as the basis for combining the methodologies of Lean and Service Design.
 The role of a vendor/supplier relationship is changing.
 It is not about consumption; it is about participation and value co-creation, a basic principle of SD-Logic (The Service-Dominant Logic of Marketing by Stephen Vargo and Robert Lusch).

 Many would argue the Lean is about incremental improvement.
 It does not allow for breakthrough thinking.
 I agree that SDCA and PDCA and even the continuous mindset may not deliver breakthrough thinking.
 However, like most things you start one step at a time.
-The culture of Innovation starts with culture of continuous improvement.
+The culture of Innovation starts with a culture of continuous improvement.
 To start with breakthrough thinking is very difficult and typically not successful.
 You cannot just turn it on.
 So starting with PDCA and a continuous improvement is the only successful way, to create this “i (little i) culture.

 Ramping it up and truly doing breakthrough thinking, the big ‘I” is when you must engage and understand your customer/market extremely well.
 This could be a description of the culture a Lean company from a Scott Anthony FastCompany Post on innovation: